smorrrs/Desperados-III-Resources/timer_setup.md

 ## Troubleshooting
 If the timer isn't working try updating Desperados III to the latest version.
-If you're still having trouble/ the autosplitter doesn't work with the latest version of the game, feel free to contact smorrs#4260 on discord for assisstance.
+If you're still having trouble/ the autosplitter doesn't work with the latest version of the game, feel free to contact smorrs#4260 on discord for assistance.